 The US Army Corps of Engineers (USACE) was responsible for remediating the Cornell Dubilier Superfund Site in South Plainfield, New Jersey.
 The construction schedule required shipping of over 36,000 tons of PCB contaminated soil from the project site in a four month time frame.

-Heritage also provided truck to rail transportation of sixty-three (63) intermodal containers representing approximately 1,150 tons of RCRA/TSCA mixed waste to a hazardous waste incinerator in Texas for treatment and disposal.
+HWS also provided truck to rail transportation of sixty-three (63) intermodal containers representing approximately 1,150 tons of RCRA/TSCA mixed waste to a hazardous waste incinerator in Texas for treatment and disposal.

 The transportation portion of the project was completed on-time, with no injuries or incidents.
-The Heritage transportation and disposal program enabled the contractor to meet the aggressive off-site disposal schedule, while providing visibility into the transportation and disposal process.
+The HWS transportation and disposal program enabled the contractor to meet the aggressive off-site disposal schedule, while providing visibility into the transportation and disposal process.